-According to estimates, there are somewhere around one hundred fifty breweries serving craft beer in Denver.
+According to estimates, around one hundred fifty breweries are serving craft beer in Denver.
 That means if you visited one a day every day, it would take you roughly five months to visit them all – that sounds like a fun challenge many might like to try!
 (Send us an email if you manage to!)

 To create this list, we thought long and hard about the best breweries in Denver.
-It wasn’t easy to narrow the field down to ten and this list could have been much longer.
+It wasn’t easy to narrow the field down to ten; this list could have been much longer.

 1. Crooked Stave Artisan Beer Project